tomhodgins/responsive.style/src/techniques/previous-sibling-of-element.md

 ---
 title: Selecting the Previous Sibling of an Element
 keywords: previous element, previous sibling, prev, preceding sibling, tag, selector, css selector, selector resolver
+description: How can CSS select the previous element of another element?
+Both JavaScript and XPath are aware of the previous element, learn how to use them together with CSS to apply styles to the element that comes before another element.
 ---

 For the same reason CSS cannot reach the parent element if a given selector, you also are not able to reach the element appearing directly before a given element in HTML with CSS.
 It’s easy to select the element directly following any element with `+ *`, but there’s no way to go backward.